Bogdanovich scores 25 points, Kings rout Warriors 100-79

-The Kings also took a step in reversing the storyline against their Northern California rival, beating the Warriors for just the fourth time in the past 25 games between the teams dating to the 2013-14 season.
+They shot a season-best 60% from the field and beat the Warriors for just the fourth time in the past 25 games between the teams dating to the 2013-14 season.

-”I thought our guys were making the right pass, the extra pass,” Sacramento coach Luke Walton said. ”It shows what kind of shooting (we can have) when we play that way.”

 Sacramento improved to 12-14, holding Golden State to 39% shooting.
 The Warriors have lost eight of nine to fall to 5-23.

-”I’m just getting back, and to have him come back not too long after me, it’ll be great for us,” Bagley III said. ”We’ll kind of get back to what we were doing before all the injuries happened.”

-The short-term future isn’t as promising for Golden State, which because of injuries is just a shell of the team that’s gone to five consecutive NBA Finals.

-Golden State was 6 of 25 from 3-point range Sunday and matched its season low for points in a game.
-Sacramento turned the ball over 29 times, yet the Warriors couldn’t make the Kings pay.
+Golden State was 6 of 25 shots from 3-point and matched its season low for points in a game.

-”I’ve never seen a box score like this, where we forced 29 turnovers but lost by 21 points,” Warriors coach Steve Kerr said. ”It shows you how poorly we played.
-Our decision-making was awful.
-It was an embarrassing loss tonight.”

 Willie Cauley-Stein, facing his former team, led the Warriors with 14 points on 7-for-9 shooting.

-Sacramento ended all doubt after halftime, outscoring Golden State 28-17 for the third quarter to command a 79-59 lead.
+Sacramento ended all doubt after halftime, outscoring Golden State 28-17 for the third quarter.

+The Kings are on a nice roll, Friday’s defeat notwithstanding, and things could get better as point guard De’Aaron Fox appears close to returning from a severely sprained ankle.

+With small forward Eric Paschall missing a second consecutive game with hip soreness, the Warriors shuffled things and trotted out their 14th different starting lineup in 28 games.

 TIP-INS

-Kings: Bagley III has played center since returning two games ago, and Walton said he envisions that continuing for the foreseeable future.
-Walton cited the Kings’ success playing ”small-ball” recently, and he thinks Bagley can be more effective in the pick-and-roll at the center spot. … Sacramento’s 29 turnovers were an NBA-high for any team this season. … On the bright side, the Kings notched 27 assists.
+Kings: F Marvin Bagley III has played center since returning from a broken thumb two games ago, and coach Luke Walton said he envisions that continuing for the foreseeable future.
+Walton cited the Kings’ success playing ”small-ball” recently, and he thinks Bagley can be more effective in the pick-and-roll at the center spot.

 Warriors: Surprisingly, Golden State’s 18 points in the first quarter weren’t a season low for the opening period.
 That came Oct.
-30 with 14 vs. Phoenix. … F Eric Paschall missed his second game in a row with left hip soreness, but Kerr anticipates the rookie returning Wednesday against Portland.
+30 with 14 vs. Phoenix. .
+F Eric Paschall missed his second game in a row with left hip soreness, but coach Steve Kerr anticipates the rookie returning Wednesday against Portland.

 UP NEXT